-Editor’s note: This week we tackle the never-ending debate over what is called, in journalese, the “nut graf” — that so-what paragraph or section that pulls out of the news or narrative to provide context and significance.
+Editor’s note: We’re looking at the never-ending debate over what is called, in journalese, the “nut graf” — that so-what paragraph or section that pulls out of the news or narrative to provide context and significance.
 In an earlier post, veteran writer and story coach Chip Scanlan weighed in with a strong caution about the dangers of the nut.
 Below is my view, that the nut should be thought of as an array of elements to use as you need.
 Then we offer a “nutcracker suite” of perspectives on the subject from more than 20 top journalists.

 Journalists are obsessed with naming things.
 Proper names, spelled correctly (we hope).
 Precise names for programs and groups and laws and procedures and titles — but on second reference we switch to a one-or-two word stand-in that identifies the function rather than repeat the bureaucratic jargon.
 We even strive to name the objects we use to illustrate our stories: The make of the car, the brand of shoes, the type of wood, the color of nail polish and, yes, the name of the dog.